Kazungula, Zambia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and G. Make sure to find the right type.
-Many adapters available online are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C, D and G. Make sure to find the necessary type.
+The vast majority of adapters for sale now are just plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 July